xcpretty/xcpretty/README.md

 Unlike [xctool](https://github.com/facebook/xctool), `xcpretty` isn't a build tool.
 It relies on `xcodebuild` to do the build process, and it formats the output.

+## Why?

+There are many usages of this tool.
+Let me give you some ideas:

+- Xcode's test tools are close to useless.
+Failures in a sidebar, non-dettachable console,...
+You can use `xcpretty` to build your next Xcode test runner plugin
+- Run tests each time you hit save.
+The output is minimal, so go and wire it up with Kicker or Guard and be a real hipster!
+- Mine Bitcoins.
+You can't with this tool (yet)

 ## Benchmark